 In the 1620’s, the Dutch settled what would be known as New Amsterdam – a modern european village in a pristine New World.
 For four decades it endured, until the first Anglo-Dutch war which led to the Netherlands surrendering the colony to Great Britain, eventually leading to the creation of New York in its place.

 A letter written by merchant Peter Schaghen to directors of the Dutch East India Company stated that Manhattan was purchased for 60 guilders worth of trade.

-Much of the symbolism of New York’s Official seal is derived from the Coat of Arms of New Amsterdam
+Much of the symbolism of New York's Official seal is derived from it's Dutch roots in the form of New Amsterdam's Official Coat of Arms.

 Earliest known image of New Amsterdam from a copperplate made by Augustyn Heermanns.

 Illustration of New Amsterdam, a small city on Manhattan Island, New-Holland, North America.
 The image depicts the harbor and multiple ships taking port.

 View of the Schoeinge or street piling on the East River shore near present Coenties Slip - the dock and river front to Wall Street

 Colorized illustration of pedestrians in front of a Dutch-style house, constructed on the north east corner of Exchange Place & Broad Street.

 Learn all about NYC’s fascinating past by exploring the natural forces that shaped the environment and landscape, along with the people who would transform the “Island of Many Hills” into the greatest and most influential city in the world.